openmaraude/APITaxi_deploy/README.md

 #### APITaxi workers

 Workers are disabled on the slave because they require write access to redis.
-You can enable and restart them manually, or preferably redeploy with `ansible-playbook -i inventory.yml deploy.yml -e {api_taxi: {deploy: true}}'`.
+You can enable and restart them manually, or preferably redeploy with `ansible-playbook -i inventory.yml deploy.yml -e '{api_taxi: {deploy: true}}'`.

 #### Networking